coderefinery/git-collaborative/_episodes/05-hooks.md

 ### Server-side hooks

+You can typically edit them through a web interface on GitHub/GitLab.

 - `pre-receive`: before accepting any references
 - `update`: like `pre-receive` but runs once per pushed branch
 - `post-receive`: after entire process is completed